docwarems/jmc-tutorial/docs/README.md

     for a little while, and then run it again.
 Can you find any specific use for it?
 22. You decide that you want your friend to access a running server that has been up for a few days from his computer to help you solve a problem.
-Oh dear, you didn’t start the external agent when you started the server, did you?
-Can you find a solution that doesn’t involve taking the server down?
+Oh dear, you didn't start the external agent when you started the server, did you?
+Can you find a solution that doesn't involve taking the server down?

 ```
 Note: If you want to try the solution without specifying keystores and